Frequently Asked Questions

 How does the Trust Project combat misinformation and deliberate falsehood?

 Misinformation isn’t necessarily intentional – it could be rumor or poorly researched claims.
 Disinformation is deliberately misleading.
-We address both by helping people get more access to the real thing — journalism with integrity — and know when they’re looking at it.
-Our news partners provide the Trust Indicators so people can make informed decisions about the news they decide to read and share.
+We address both by helping people get more access to the real thing – journalism with integrity — and know when they’re looking at it.
+Our news partners provide the Trust Indicators so people can make informed decisions about the news they read and share.
 The indicators provide transparency around features that people have said matter to them, and that clearly distinguish trustworthy news from all the other kinds of information out there.

 By focusing on reading and sharing news with integrity behind it, we can lessen the power of misinformation and stop its spread.